The untangling number as a measurement of entanglement complexity in 3-periodic networks: Introduction

 \section{Introduction}

 Tangling is a fundamental characteristic of three-dimensional structures formed by a single or multiple networks.
-Measuring tangling is essential for understanding various entangled biological and chemical structures \cite{batten_1998,srs_hyde_2008,srs_net_nature}, including coordination polymers \cite{alexandrov2011}, metal-organic frameworks \cite{mof_2001}, covalent organic frameworks \cite{liu2016}, liquid crystals \cite{C4SM01226G}, or DNA origami crystals \cite{dna_tensegrity_triangle, site_directed_placement_DNA_origami}.
+Measuring tangling is therefore essential for understanding various entangled biological and chemical structures \cite{batten_1998,Hyde2008ASH,srs_net_nature}, including liquid crystals \cite{C4SM01226G}, DNA origami crystals \cite{dna_tensegrity_triangle, site_directed_placement_DNA_origami}, and, most particularly, coordination polymers \cite{alexandrov2011}, metal-organic frameworks \cite{mof_2001,nets_MOFs}, and covalent organic frameworks \cite{liu2016}.
 In fact, some physical and chemical properties of materials are influenced by their entanglement \cite{zhang2022}.